Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: System Model and Problem Formulation

-where $\xi(.)$ is a 0-1 loss function. $f$ is approximated using a set of points $(\xb_i,c_i)$ and determines the relationship between the features of a user and its cluster.
-After approximating $f$, given each human user's feature vector $\xb_i$, we find the modes $c_i$ using model $f$.
-Finally, we bounds $D_i^{\max}(\beta_i(t))$ based on its features $\xb_i$.
-Now that the system can identify the human users' modes, we need to find a relationship between a human user's mode and the probabilistic model of its delay perception by defining the concept of effective delay.
+, we bound $D_i^{\max}(\beta_i(t))$ based on its features $\xb_i$. {Note that the deployment and training of the PDI learning method are separated from each other.
+The deployment part only uses the model generated by the training part.} Now that the system can identify the human users' modes, we need to find a relationship between a human user's mode and the probabilistic model of its delay perception by defining the concept of effective delay.

-\begin{definition} Given the statistical model for human delay perception, $D_i^{\min}(\epsilon')$ is the \emph{effective delay} for human user $i$ that satisfies:
+\begin{definition} Given the statistical model for human delay perception $\beta_i(t)$, $D_i^{\min}(\epsilon')$ is the \emph{effective delay} for human user $i$ that satisfies:

 \end{definition}